-Driving after consumption is an infraction in Alaska.
+Driving after consumption (underage DUI) is an infraction in Alaska.
 Convicted offenders will face:

 The judge might also order participation in a juvenile alcohol safety action program.

 If the driver chooses to refuse the officer's request for an alcohol test, the officer can instead charge the driver with a test refusal violation.

 The penalties are identical to a driving-after-consuming conviction.
 However, the fact that a driver refused testing can be used against him or her in other civil or criminal proceedings.
 For example, a driver can be charged and convicted with both refusal of a chemical test and driving after consuming, effectively doubling all penalties.

 At the time of arrest, the officer will certify whether the driver submitted to or refused a chemical test.
 If the driver refused testing or if the test confirmed consumed alcohol, the officer will issue a notice of revocation.
 If the driver doesn't appeal, the revocation will be effective ten days after issuance.